Waze, Hiran seen meeting on the day Scorpio was `stolen' | Law-Order

 His family alleged that Waze had a role in his death.

-Meanwhile, Inspector General Anil Shukla and Superintendent of Police Vikram Khalate of the National Investigation Agency met newly-appointed city police commissioner Hemant Nagrale on Friday.
+Inspector General Anil Shukla and Superintendent of Police Vikram Khalate of the NIA met newly-appointed city police commissioner Hemant Nagrale on Friday.

 The NIA officials spent around 30 minutes at the police commissioner's office.
 It was the first visit by senior officials of the central agency to the commissioner's office after Nagrale replaced Param Bir Singh two days ago.